chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 1. Type `cd packages` and press enter.
 1. NONADMIN (**only**): We'll need to redirect Chocolatey not to install to the default location.
 Run `$env:ChocolateyInstall="$env:ProgramData\chocoportable"` and press enter.
 1. Now run `Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))` (this will get Chocolatey installed and it is what you see at https://chocolatey.org/install).
 It also makes choco available in that current shell.
 If you run into proxy issues here, please see [[installing Chocolatey behind a proxy server|Proxy-Settings-for-Chocolatey]].
-1. C4B / MSP / TRIAL: Obtain the `chocolatey.license.xml` from the email sent from the Chocolatey team and save the license file to `c:\choco-setup\files` so we can use it here and on the offline machines.
+1. C4B / MSP / C4BTRIAL: Obtain the `chocolatey.license.xml` from the email sent from the Chocolatey team and save the license file to `c:\choco-setup\files` so we can use it here and on the offline machines.
-1. TRIAL: grab a copy of the two nupkgs from the email.
+1. C4BTRIAL: grab a copy of the two nupkgs from the email.
 If you don't have that email with the download links, request it from whoever provided you the trial license.
 Save those two packages to `c:\choco-setup\packages`.
-1. C4B / MSP / TRIAL: Run this command `New-Item $env:ChocolateyInstall\license -ItemType Directory -Force` - this creates the license directory.
+1. C4B / MSP / C4BTRIAL: Run this command `New-Item $env:ChocolateyInstall\license -ItemType Directory -Force` - this creates the license directory.
-1. C4B / MSP / TRIAL: Copy the license file ("chocolatey.license.xml") into that folder that was just created.
+1. C4B / MSP / C4BTRIAL: Copy the license file ("chocolatey.license.xml") into that folder that was just created.
 Run `Copy-Item "$env:SystemDrive\choco-setup\files\chocolatey.license.xml" $env:ChocolateyInstall\license\chocolatey.license.xml -Force`.
-1. C4B / MSP / TRIAL: Verify the license is recognized - run choco.
+1. C4B / MSP / C4BTRIAL: Verify the license is recognized - run choco.
 You should see something like "Chocolatey v0.10.8 Business".
 You will see what looks like an error message about not having chocolatey.extension installed.
 That's a warning and we can ignore that for now.
 1. C4B / MSP: Run `choco upgrade chocolatey.extension -y`.
 You will see what looks like an error message about not having chocolatey.extension installed.
 That's a warning and should clear up when this command completes.
-1. TRIAL: Run `choco upgrade chocolatey.extension -y --pre --source c:\choco-setup\packages` (this is where you saved the nupkgs earlier).
+1. C4BTRIAL: Run `choco upgrade chocolatey.extension -y --pre --source c:\choco-setup\packages` (this is where you saved the nupkgs earlier).
+1. Run `choco` - you should no longer see the error about not having chocolatey.extension installed.
+If you do, please circle back and use copy/paste for instructions as you may have mistyped something.
 1. Run `choco config set cacheLocation $env:ALLUSERSPROFILE\choco-cache`.
 This moves the TEMP location in scripts to use this and makes clean up more deterministic.
 1. Run `choco config set commandExecutionTimeoutSeconds 14400`.
 This increases the timeout more than the default 45 minutes, you may wish to set it higher.
-1. C4B / MSP / TRIAL: Run `choco feature enable --name="'internalizeAppendUseOriginalLocation'"`.
+1. C4B / MSP / C4BTRIAL: Run `choco feature enable --name="'internalizeAppendUseOriginalLocation'"`.
 This sets Package Internalizer to append `-UseOriginalLocation` to the end of `Install-ChocolateyPackage` to make it behave more like `Install-ChocolateyInstallPackage`.
 Since the files are local, we won't need it copying them to temp prior to running it.
-1. C4B / MSP / TRIAL: Run `choco feature enable --name="'reduceInstalledPackageSpaceUsage'"` to ensure Package Reducer is turned on.
+1. C4B / MSP / C4BTRIAL: Run `choco feature enable --name="'reduceInstalledPackageSpaceUsage'"` to ensure Package Reducer is turned on.
 1. Set proxy configuration, virus scan configuration, or other configuration as described at [[Chocolatey configuration|ChocolateyConfiguration]].
 1. C4B: Are we installing the [optional Chocolatey Agent Service as well](https://chocolatey.org/docs/features-agent-service#setup)?
 If so, run `choco upgrade chocolatey-agent -y --pre` and then follow the link in the first sentence for other settings you will need to configure.
-1. TRIAL: Are we installing the [optional Chocolatey Agent Service as well](https://chocolatey.org/docs/features-agent-service#setup)?
+1. C4BTRIAL: Are we installing the [optional Chocolatey Agent Service as well](https://chocolatey.org/docs/features-agent-service#setup)?
 If so, run `choco upgrade chocolatey-agent -y --pre --source c:\choco-setup\packages` (this is where you saved the nupkgs earlier).
 Then follow the link in the first sentence for other settings you will need to configure.
 1. Download packages (choose one):
-    * C4B / MSP / TRIAL: - Run the following: `choco download chocolatey chocolatey.server dotnet4.6.1 chocolateygui --internalize`.
+    * C4B / MSP / C4BTRIAL: - Run the following: `choco download chocolatey chocolatey.server dotnet4.6.1 chocolateygui --internalize`.
 This is going to take quite awhile.
     * FOSS only - download the following packages:
       * [Chocolatey](https://chocolatey.org/api/v2/package/chocolatey)
       * [Chocolatey GUI](https://chocolatey.org/api/v2/package/chocolateygui)